vexing-media/DigiTimber-cPanel-Integration-WP-Plugin/readme.txt

 While we don't offer any offical support for this plugin, please email plugin@digitimber.com or post to the WordPress support forum and we will attempt to assist to the best of our abilities.

 == Changelog ==
+= 1.4.6 = 1/24/2020
+- BUGFIX (Issue#12): The plugin generated 1 character of unexpected output during activation... - Removed erronious newline at top of file causing output

 = 1.4.5 = 12/6/2020
 - INFO: 1 Year Anniversary - Thank you to everyone who has helped us and to all of those who are enjoying this plugin!